-After problems with the original 2019 kits (explained below), Fit2Go updated their TPMS software for 2020.
+After problems with the original 2019 kits (explained below), Fit2Go (who sold the Michelin branded product) updated their TPMS software for 2020.
 They also redesigned the magnetic mounting following negative reviews on amazon.
 In 4000 miles of riding on and off road, the magnetic fitting wasn’t a problem for me.

 Tested: Michelin TPMS (tyre pressure management system)

 Where: Spain and Morocco 2019 and again in 2020 and 2021

 Cost: £80 (kits suppled free by Michelin for review)